helium/HIP/0040-validator-denylist.md

 While the situation with regards to Proof-of-Coverage gaming has improved and additional enhancements are intended, we need a backstop prevention mechanism that allows us to quickly allow the network to grow and deal with obvious gaming and spoofing situations as they materialize.

-This plan proposes that *validators* would maintain a denylist file of Hotspot addresses which are selected from a basic floor function, selecting the hotspots where earnings are abnormal, and then this is likey followed up with more metrics (see unresolved questions)
+This plan proposes that *validators* would maintain a denylist file of Hotspot addresses.

-This proposal has two consensus mechanisms:

-1. how Hotspots are added or removed from the denylist
-2. whether validators choose to adopt the community denylist

 ## Semi-Detailed Implementation Plan
 [detailed-explanation]: #detailed-explanation

+[Identification]: #Identification

+The first thing to note is this is not to catch all gaming.
+The denylist is to catch the most extreme gamers and not a method to report and block all gaming.
+For this reason we believe a basic identification query should be run on all hotspots, and select the worse based on a floor function.

+This function looks at a hotspots average daily earnings, and if this amount is greater than what an average hotspot earns in a 14 day period, they are selected.

+Hotspots selected by this floor can be seen here: https://etl.dewi.org/public/question/54f5138b-b7ec-47c7-9da3-6a8c94ffe0eb

+[analysis-of-results]: #Analysis

+[appeal-period] #Appealing

+[list-generation]: #List Generation / Publishing

-- A public JSON or YAML file of denylisted Hotspot unique addresses will be included in the *validator* software
+- A public JSON or YAML file of denylisted Hotspot unique addresses will be included in the *validator* software.
+This list is meant to be the first of its kind, but not the only one validators could use.

+[list-usage]: #List Usagae

+- Validators do not have to use the same denylist file, or any denylist at all.
+Only if all consensus group members both have a denylist and have a matching records for a Hotspot on the denylist would any action be taken.

+[invalidating-transactions]: #Invalidating Transactions

-- When PoC transactions are submitted to the consensus group, if a super majority (66.6%) of consensus group members agree that a given Hotspot address is on the denylist, any witness receipts from that address will be marked as invalid with a reason of `denylist`
+- When PoC transactions are submitted to the consensus group, if all consensus group members agree that a given Hotspot address is on the denylist, any transaction from that address will be marked as invalid with a reason of `denylist`

-- Only witness receipts are affected by the denylist.
-Hotspots on the denylist can still transmit and be witnessed by others, and be rewarded for that activity.
-This also allows Hotspots to justify being removed from the denylist in the future

-- Validators do not have to use the community denylist file, or any denylist at all.
-Only if a super majority (66.6%) of consensus group members both have a denylist and have common Hotspots on the denylist would any action be taken.
-This puts consensus decision making in the hands of a) the entity that approves/denies pull requests to the community denylist, and b) validators who choose whether to adopt the denylist

-- To prevent the abuse of this reporting system there needs to be minimum set of requirements that need to be met before a case can be considered for investigation.
-The first suggested minimum requirement is around the amount of HNT the accused miner is being rewarded in a 24 hour period.
-If this amount is greater than the average HNT rewarded to a hotspot in a 24hr period times 14 days it can be flagged for investigation.

-- Hotspots selected by this floor can be seen here: https://etl.dewi.org/public/question/54f5138b-b7ec-47c7-9da3-6a8c94ffe0eb

-- Community members will be able to submit pull requests against this file to remove addresses from the list with some explanation for the request.
-A chosen party will review (who exactly is unanswered)

-- Hotspots chosen by the selected party to be added, will be given a notice period where they can submit an issue to appeal the denylist before it happens.
-This notice should be public, giving owners chance to appeal, with the outcome of the appeal also being made public

 ## Open Questions
 [unresolved]: #open-questions

-- Who decides which denylist PR's to accept or reject?

-- Do hotspots earn chalengee rewards?

-- What other methods if any, should be applied to this basic floor to help define gamed hotspots vs legitimate coverage

-- How often is the deny list updated?

-- How often is this list checked for hotspots returning to normal function, and removal, or is this only done via an appeal process.

-- Does this comittee have the power to choose hotspots out of scope of this floor on earnings, as an emergency procedure?
+TTLs, implementation of list fetching (dns vs websites with json/yaml vs chain vars, etc.

 ## Success Metrics
 [success-metrics]: #success-metrics